News / May 20, 2026

 Canada's useful contribution is not a secret file drop.
 It is a sober question: if citizens and pilots report unusual aerial observations, who receives the reports, who follows up, and what happens to the data?

-France: GEIPAN and public case classification
+France: GEIPAN and a parliamentary colloquium

 France has one of the most established official models.